CalebFunderburk/Employee-Tracker/README.md

 - Most recent version of Node.JS
 - Most recent version on MySQL
 - Node packages used in the project
-- Clone the Dream Team project file onto your machine
+- Clone the Employee Tracker project file onto your machine

 ## How to use